dmbarbour/glas/docs/GlasCLI.md

         glas --run ValueRef -- Args To App

-The application model is extensible: interpretation is based on value header such as 'prog' or 'macro' (see below).
+The application model is extensible: interpretation is based on value header such as 'prog', 'proc', or 'macro' (see below).
 For performance, the glas command line may implicitly compile and cache application behavior, but that won't be directly exposed to the user.
 Args following '--' are passed to the application.

-### Process
+### Basic Applications

-A basic application process uses the 'prog' header, and is represented by a glas program.
+A basic application process uses the 'prog' header.

         prog:(do:Program, ...)